SumiSastri/dev-blogs/docs/aws-cdk/part1-aws-cdk.md

 [AWS CDK Docs](https://docs.aws.amazon.com/cdk/v2/guide/apps.html)

-The CLI command `cdk synth` synthesises all the templates in the CloudFormation platform.
+The  Command Line Interface (CLI) command `cdk synth` synthesises all the templates in the CloudFormation platform.
 Once the stack is sync'd or synthesized, you can deploy using the CLI command `cdk deploy`.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.